 Your midlayer will help further insulate your core.
 It should also be a poly or wool blend and will be a knit material with a lot of stretch.
 As the baselayer brings sweat off of the skin, the midlayer will grab it and bring it further away from your skin’s surface.
 A midlayer will generally have a half-zip for some ventilation, and will often have a pocket or two and some reflectivity.

-This is an important part of your wardrobe in either extreme cold conditions or precipitation.
-The outer shell will generally be a woven material (less stretchy than a knit) and offer either wind/water resistance or insulation (or both).
+This is an important part of your wardrobe in either extreme cold conditions or precipitation (or both).
+The outer shell will generally be a tightly woven material (less stretchy than a knit) and offer either wind/water resistance or insulation (or both).
 An outer shell will offer you a few pockets and some reflectivity, and sometimes will have a hood.

 Layering is less of a factor on the lower body – keeping the core (where bloodflow originates) insulated will help warm the extremities.
 But a good pair of tights is still important during the winter months.
 In mild weather, go with a light or midweight – it’s just about coverage.
 In very cold weather, we’re looking at lined thermal material, often with a tight fitting underwear liner.

 Look for a brushed lining (feels fleecy) to insulate the legs and even a wind panel to keep your thighs toasty.
 Tights will also provide a pocket or two and some reflectivity.

 Last weekend reminded us that winter still has us in its grip, and we got to thinking about…

 Winter running can be complicated.
 Between dealing with the cold, poor road conditions,…